 Though typically held on the first Saturday of May, this year's parade will stretch into a weeklong event, from May 1 to 8.
 The theme is "What a Wonderful World," based on Louis Armstrong's famous song of the same name.

-The beloved event won't include the usual in-person fanfare of marching bands, decorative floats and children walking their pets due to COVID-19 restrictions, but instead feature a "reverse parade" where the community can walk through designated neighborhoods to view what will be a series of decorated homes, porches, doors or businesses showcasing this year's theme.
+Due to COVID-19 restrictions, the beloved event won't include the usual in-person parade, with the fanfare of marching bands, decorative floats and children walking their pets,but instead will feature a "reverse parade" in which the community can walk through designated neighborhoods to view what will be a series of decorated homes, porches, doors or businesses showcasing this year's theme.

 Parents and children are encouraged to decorate their homes in a way that highlights "unity and diversity" and what makes "our world such a beautiful place," Mayor Tom Dubois said in a promotional video for the event.

 A contest will be held for the best decorated house, which will consider "overall theme incorporation, public appeal, craftsmanship, proportions, animations or special effects and ingenuity," according to the event website.

 Three winners — one each from the categories of Culturally Diverse, Spring Themed and People's Choice — will be awarded a $100 gift card to a Palo Alto restaurant of their choice.